ScriptBasic/WinPBX/docs/Oxygen/Variables.md

 | ---------- | ----------- |
 | [Block](#block) | Starts a block. |
 | [Scope](#scope) | Creates a block where variables and functions may be locally defined.  |

+#### Variable Scope

+Global variables are accessible from anywhere in your program.
+They are initialized when your program starts and are destroyed when the program ends.

+Local variables are only accessible within a single SUB, FUNCTION or METHOD.
+They are automatically created and initialized each time you enter the procedure.
+They are automatically destroyed when you exit the procedure.
+This is the default variable scope unless you declare otherwise.

+Static variables are only accessible within a single SUB, FUNCTION or METHOD.
+They are initialized when your program starts, but retain their value regardless of how many times the procedure is entered and exited.
+They are destroyed only when the program ends.